 TES Motto: Success for Everyone!
 Every Day.

-This handbook has been prepared as a guide and source of information for the following purposes:
+This handbook has been prepared as a guide and source of information for the following purpose:

 - To develop a code for students.